 A regular summer conversation, even with passing strangers, is to ask the number of swims someone has had.
-Then you desperately hope to be able to name a higher figure then whoever it is you’ve just met in the street or in the bakalikos – the local minimarkets.
+Then you desperately hope to be able to name a higher figure than whoever it is you’ve just met in the street or in the bakalikos – the local minimarkets.

 I watch a group of Greeks naming islands they’ve been to for the summer.
 Getting more and more obscure.
 Each one in the group shrugging, unimpressed.
-“Of course I’ve been there” “I went there before anyone had heard of it.”
+“Of course I’ve been there.”
+“I went there before anyone had heard of it.”

 Eventually I get the impression they’re just making the islands up “Piperi?”
 Yes!
 “Pitta?”
 Of course!
 “Stroggili?”
 Who hasn’t?!

 My Greek and I, however, are to take off on a road trip.
 Heading inland instead.

 First we take care to make sure we’re not setting off on a Tuesday: Tuesdays being considered a day of momentous bad luck in Greece.
 Constantinople fell to the Ottomans on a Tuesday in 1453.
 Greeks have been wary of Tuesday ever since.

 I’m told many take the legend to heart and will do very little, hiding out, waiting for this grim, cursed, day to pass each week, before even thinking of undertaking some sort of exertion or endeavor.

 We set off though, and take to the roads.

 I’m slightly confused at seeing petrol stations and garages selling just the little metal buckle of a seat belt by their tills.
 Do they wear out more regularly in Greece than elsewhere?